Jeep Compass: Facelift

+For the 2023 Compass, the 2.4-liter engine was replaced by a new retuned version of the 2.0-liter GME four-cylinder gasoline engine, producing 200 hp and 221 lbft of torque.
+The ZF 9HP-based, 9-speed automatic transmission has also been replaced with a Hyundai-sourced "8F30" 8-speed automatic transmission.

+For 2024, the Compass became the entry-level model for Jeep in North America, following the withdrawal of the Renegade in that market outside Latin America and the global discontinuation of the Cherokee, though the upcoming all-electric Jeep Recon is expected to slot below the Compass.
+The Renegade and (in some markets) the Jeep Avenger continue to serve as Jeep's entry-level models below the Compass globally.

 Special editions

-In addition to the standard trim levels, Altitude and High Altitude Special Editions are available for the Latitude and Limited trim levels respectively and added "blacked-out" exterior accents, black alloy wheels, as well as other features to their respective trim levels.
+In addition to the standard trim levels, Altitude and High Altitude Special Editions are available for the Latitude and Limited trim levels, respectively, and added "blacked-out" exterior accents, black alloy wheels, as well as other features to their respective trim levels.

 The Upland Special Edition model is also available for the base Sport trim level and adds black alloy wheels, blue accent trim for the exterior badging, Trailhawk-inspired exterior styling elements, and blue stitching on the interior.
 It is only available with four-wheel-drive (4WD), the 2.4 L I4 engine, and an automatic transmission.

-An 80th Anniversary Edition version of the Latitude trim level, that adds unique exterior accents and a few extra features, is available for the 2021 model year.
+An 80th Anniversary Edition version of the Latitude trim level, which adds unique exterior accents and a few extra features, was made available in September 2020 for the 2021 model year.

 For 2022, Jeep unveiled a line of vehicles in partnership with Product Red, with each brand releasing a special-edition vehicle with (RED) branding.
 The Product Red Jeep Compass is based on the Limited trim level, and is available exclusively in Redline 3-Coat Pearl Metallic paired with a Black perforated leather-trimmed interior with red interior stitching.
-In addition, the Compass (RED) Edition includes special exterior badging, and wheels from the Limited-based High Altitude Edition.
+In addition, the Compass (RED) Edition includes special exterior badging and wheels from the Limited-based High Altitude Edition.
 In addition to a special-edition vehicle, Jeep will also release branded (RED) merchandise that will be available for purchase.
 Proceeds from each sale of a (RED)-branded vehicle will be donated to the Product Red Foundation.

+Also in 2022, for the Indian market, Jeep released the Compass "5th Anniversary Edition", celebrating five years of the Compass in India.
+The car featured exclusive trim and alloy wheels, alongside a restyled interior.